+- 30.3 Fuel poverty is determined by the interaction between three factors:

+- The energy efficiency of the home

+- Energy costs

+- Household income

-- Work has been ongoing to influence the impact of fuel poverty of Hartlepool residents and energy efficiency of homes.
-These have included: - One-off health funding - Home Plus Grants and Regional Loans - Warm up North - Collective Energy Switching - 30.5 A key challenge is to continue to tackle energy efficiency of homes to help reduce fuel poverty and a priority for the strategy will be to identify new sources of funding to continue to provide financial assistance to those in need. - We will continue to work with energy providers, partner organisations and the Energy Company Obligation scheme to target residents who are in or at risk of fuel poverty. - We have entered into a partnership with 6 other North East local authorities to deliver a £1.2m programme of first time gas connections and central heating systems under the new Warm Homes Fund launched in July 2018.
-Installations will be delivered to properties with the lowest energy efficiency levels and lowest incomes. - 30.8 The benefits of improving the energy efficiency of existing homes includes reduced energy bills, reduced fuel poverty, warmer homes, health improvements and reduced carbon emissions.
+- 30.4 Work has been ongoing to influence the impact of fuel poverty of Hartlepool residents and energy efficiency of homes.
+These have included:

+- One-off health funding

+- Home Plus Grants and Regional Loans

+- Warm up North

+- Collective Energy Switching

+- 30.5 A key challenge is to continue to tackle energy efficiency of homes to help reduce fuel poverty and a priority for the strategy will be to identify new sources of funding to continue to provide financial assistance to those in need.

+- 30.6 We will continue to work with energy providers, partner organisations and the Energy Company Obligation scheme to target residents who are in or at risk of fuel poverty.

+- 30.7 We have entered into a partnership with 6 other North East local authorities to deliver a £1.2m programme of first time gas connections and central heating systems under the new Warm Homes Fund launched in July 2018.
+Installations will be delivered to properties with the lowest energy efficiency levels and lowest incomes.

+- 30.8 The benefits of improving the energy efficiency of existing homes includes reduced energy bills, reduced fuel poverty, warmer homes, health improvements and reduced carbon emissions.